 I-10 Mobile River Bridge Archaeology Project

-One of the Center’s major projects is the I-10 Mobile River Bridge (MRB) Archaeology Project.
+One of the Center’s current major projects is the I-10 Mobile River Bridge (MRB) Archaeology Project.
 This project investigates and promotes the archaeology and history of the I-10 Bridge area.
-The proposed I-10 Mobile Bridge and Byway project will impact 15 historically significant archaeological sites.
-For more information about the I-10 Mobile River Bridge and Byway, visit the project website.
+From November 2021 to June 2023, our team excavated 15 sites in the right of way for the proposed I-10 Mobile Bridge and Bayway project.
+Research from this project is ongoing as we continue to process artifacts and analyze results from the excavations.

 These 15 sites span the entire history of Mobile Bay.
-There are Native American sites from thousands of years ago, as well as French and Spanish colonial occupations.
-Most of the project area has been continuously occupied from the colonial era until the present.
-Many of the sites are part of the Down the Bay neighborhood and can tell us about turn of the century life in Mobile.
+Archaeological evidence ranges from 2,000-year-old Native American pottery to 18th century colonial occupations, and continues up to the 1960s, when I-10 was constructed.
+Most of our sites are part of the Down the Bay neighborhood and can tell us about turn of the century life in Mobile.

 Learn about Mobile Bay History

-Project work will be shared through educational resources, exhibits, lectures, and other events.
-Follow the blog and the CAS Facebook and CAS Instagram accounts for updates, highlights, and ways to get involved!
-We also offer presentations on the topics below and would be happy to present to community groups or at events.
+We’re sharing our work for the I-10 MRB Archaeology Project through educational resources, exhibits, lectures, and other events.
+Follow the project blog, the CAS Facebook and Instagram accounts and the Archaeology Museum’s YouTube Channel for updates, highlights, and ways to get involved!
+We also offer presentations and would be happy to present to community groups or at events.
 To request a speaker, or for more information, email the project’s Public Outreach Coordinator Rachel Hines at email@example.com.

 Weathering the Storm: The Archaeology of Hurricanes Virtual Exhibit